 - Build contents into mixing glass

-- Shake and strain into Coupe or Martini glass.
+- Shake and strain into a coupe glass.

 - Garnish with 3 Asian pears sliced and presented in a fan-like fashion, with cinnamon dust over pears and a cherry finish